Scientist profiles G-L

 - Associate professor, Institute of Health Policy, Management and Evaluation, U of T

 - Co-chair, Genitourinary Cancer Disease Site Group, Cancer Care Ontario

 - Co-chair, Genitourinary Guidelines Advisory Group, American Society of Clinical Oncology

 Improving outcomes for men with prostate cancer through evidence-based guidelines, novel radiotherapeutic strategies, active surveillance and lifestyle modifications.

 Dr. Loblaw has enhanced evidence-based medicine significantly in two areas, and has developed a national medical career guidance program.

 Evidence-based and clinical practice guidelines are the foundation of evidence-based medicine.
 Dr. Loblaw has led the production of four documents on this topic, all of which have been published in international peer-reviewed journals and have led to setting and changing practice standards worldwide.
 His work has been widely cited in top-named journals, and he has been invited to speak and join committees nationally and internationally.
 He has also taken the lead on new research questions arising from the work to strengthen further the evidence addressing these topics.

-- Tang CI, Loblaw DA, Cheung P, Holden L, Morton G, Basran P et al. Phase II study of a five-fraction hypofractionated accelerated radiotherapy for low risk localized prostate cancer: early results of pHART3.
-Clin Oncol (R Coll Radiol).
-2008 Dec; 20(10): 729–737.
+- Tang CI, Loblaw DA, Cheung P, Holden L, Morton G, Basran P, Tirona R, Cardoso M, Pang G, Gardner S. Phase I/II study of a five-fraction hypofractionated accelerated radiotherapy for low-risk localized prostate cancer: early results of pHART3.
+Clin Oncol.
+2008 Dec;20(10):729–37.